 To comply with licence conditions, labour hire providers must meet a range of requirements, including around worker pay and conditions, superannuation and taxation.
 Key people in the business must also be 'fit and proper'.

-The Labour Hire Authority (LHA) oversees Victoria's labour hire licensing scheme, including its monitoring, compliance and enforcement.
+The Labour Hire Authority (LHA) oversees Victoria's labour hire licensing scheme - including a range of monitoring, compliance, and enforcement activities.